Fáilte

 Ranganna · Classes

-You are welcome to try a class first, but all students are expected to become members of the Cumann ($45 per year).
-In addition, we offer our teachers an honorarium for their hard work and to help finance that we will be charging students $40 per term.
-This is roughly equivalent to the money collected at physical classes.
+You’re welcome to try a class before committing, but get in touch first.
+All continuing students are expected to become members of the Cumann ($45 per year).
+In addition, we offer our teachers an honorarium for their hard work and to help finance that and room bookings we charge students $40 per term.
+This is roughly equivalent to the money that was collected at physical classes at the Celtic Club.

 Zoom